kurbaniec/swe-refactoring/Kotlin/README.md

 }
 ```

 The simple factory is not really a pattern.
 A factory with a factory method and concrete creator is a pattern but in my opinion it is not required in this simple example and the simple factory class can easily refactored in the future (into a factory method or even abstract factory).
 The main idea behind the simple factory was to put code that might change in the future (new `ItemUpdater` is needed) in one place.
-A side note, the name `create` can be seen as a little misleading as `ItemUpdater`s are returned in the form of singletons and not actually created, but that was just my my take on optimising the code a little.
+A side note, the name `create` can be seen as a little misleading as `ItemUpdater`s are returned in the form of singletons and not actually created, but that was just my take on optimising the code a little.

 The `getItemUpdater` kind of breaks some rules of the *Object Calisthenics*.
 The `when` expression does not exist in Java but is most reminiscent of a `switch` statement.
 So one needs to use `else` keyword to provide a base case and not the `default` keyword.
 It is not the same `else` as found in `if/else` and *Object Calisthenics* was (probably?) written before Kotlin was a thing so take this with a grain of salt.
 But in theory one could rewrite this in Java with a lot of `if` statements and early returns to follow the rules.